cpen333/cpen333.github.io/_exams/midterm.md

 Submissions will be accepted through UBC Connect.
 The deadline listed on Connect is final.
 You will have at least 48 hours from the time the midterm is posted to complete and submit your exam solutions.
 Late entries will not be graded.

-After the midterm, there is an optional exit survey to let us know what you thought about the midterm: was it too hard? too long? too wordy? too fun?
-This is for us to get your perspective so we have more context when grading your submissions.

 Good luck!

 {% include toc.html %}